TigerAppsOrg/tiger-study-2/README.md

 ## Getting Started

-This project uses [pnpm](https://bun.sh/).
-To install pnpm, run `npm install -g pnpm`.
+First, make sure you have Node.js installed on your machine.
+You can download it [here](https://nodejs.org/en/).

-To install the project dependencies, run `pnpm install`.
+To install the project dependencies, run `npm install`.

-To run the project, run `pnpm dev`.
-To format the code, run `pnpm format`.
-To lint the code, run `pnpm lint`.
+To run the project, run `npm dev`.
+To format the code, run `npm format`.
+To lint the code, run `npm lint`.

-To access DrizzleKit Studio to get a nice UI for the SQLite database, run `pnpm db:studio`.
-You can visualize the schema by running `pnpm db:schema` and then viewing the dbml file that is generated through the recommended extension.
+To access DrizzleKit Studio to get a nice UI for the relational database, run `npm db:studio`.
+You can visualize the schema by running `npm db:schema` and then viewing the dbml file that is generated through the recommended extension.

 ### Technologies